 - The ACP offers a $30/monthly discount for eligible households.
 The ACP broadens income and participation eligibility.
-Enrollment opened on December 31, 2021.
+More information here.

 - The FCC has taken action to raise awareness about the Nationwide Lifeline Program for affordable telephone or internet service, a benefit for which many consumers may be newly eligible during the pandemic.